donut-party/system/README.md

 ### Organization and configuration

 Where do you actually put your donut.system-related code?
-Relatedly, how do you handle configuration?
+And how do you handle configuration?

 I recommend creating a `your-project.system` namespace to define your base system.
 It